jeremenichelli/jeremenichelli.github.io/_posts/2016-05-04-classes-constructors-inheritance-es2015.md

 All the code inside a class declaration is executed in *strict mode*, no way to get around that.

 Also, *hoisting* is not possible as it was with function expressions, you are obliged to declare a class before trying to create an instance of it.

+In my opinion, all these small things contribute to cleaner codebases.

 ## Wrap-up